Planning to hit the road? Here are the essential items you need to ensure a successful road trip!

 • Sunscreen

-9. Daypack
+9. Backpack

 10. Car safety items

-If you can, some other emergency kit items can help if you find yourself facing car trouble in the middle of nowhere.
-Battery booster cables, for example, are a must, as well as flashlights or, alternatively, a headlamp.
+If possible, some other emergency kit items can help if you find yourself in car trouble in the middle of nowhere.
+Jumper cables, for example, are essential, as well as a lug wrench, flashlights, or alternatively, a headlamp.
+Additionally, if you’re driving in snow, don’t forget snow/winter tires or tire chains!

-11. Your own assortment of tech items
+11. Your own tech items

 12. All the easily forgotten things